 |

-vD/E = const. holds for any (reasonable) field E, the material
+vD/E= const. holds for any (reasonable) field E,

 |